 The parent(s) or guardian(s) who signed for a minor will receive billing statements and must pay all fees.
-The person attending the minor must pay any fees at the time of the appointment.
-If unable to pay these fees, we may reschedule the appointment.
+The person bringing the minor to the appointment must pay any fees at the time of arrival unless other arrangements have already been made.
 We may need a signed release to treat any unaccompanied minors.